ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 8. Placed fifth curb ramp label and correctly rated severity
 9. Took step forward and clicked through all dialog boxes to finish tutorial

-Of the 1114 people who started the tutorial, 831 finished the first step (75%), and 575 completed the tutorial (52%).
+Of the 1118 people who started the tutorial, 833 finished the first step (75%), and 576 completed the tutorial (52%).

 ![](stats_for_paper_files/figure-markdown_github/public.deployment.tutorial.dropoff.plots-1.png)

 ### User dropoffs

 Below we look at how users drop off after finishing the tutorial.
-For consistency with the tutorial analysis, we use IP address to denote a user (the 575 IP addresses who finished the tutorial in the previous section are the same 575 IPs that we are looking at below).
+For consistency with the tutorial analysis, we use IP address to denote a volunteer user and turker id to differentiate between turkers (the 576 IP addresses and turker ids who finished the tutorial in the previous section are the same 576 IPs/IDs that we are looking at below).
 As such, we are looking at only those who finished the tutorial after July 10th, 2017.

 We also only counted missions completed in the two hours after finishing the tutorial.
 There was not a sizeable difference when looking at 1 hour, 2 hours, or 48 hours after finishing the tutorial, so I think that 2 hours works fine.